joar7160-byte/azure-network-isolation-storage-lab/README.md

 ## What This Demonstrates

-- Designing network segmentation around trust boundaries, not just convenience
+- Designing network segmentation around trust boundaries and enforcing least-privilege access with explicit NSG rules
-- Enforcing least-privilege network access with NSG rules, including explicit denies for sensitive ports
 - Using Private Endpoints to remove a PaaS resource from the public internet entirely
-- Capturing infrastructure as reusable, versioned deployment templates
-- Validating a security control by testing that it actually fails closed, not just assuming it works
+- Capturing infrastructure as reusable, versioned deployment templates and validating a security control by testing that it actually fails closed

 ## Why This Project Matters